bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # SIP/3 Protocol Overview {#sip3-overview}

-SIP/3 provides a transport for SIP semantics using the QUIC transport protocol and an internal framing layer based on
+SIP/3 provides a transport for SIP semantics using the QUIC transport protocol and an internal framing layer inspired by {{HTTP3}}.
-{{HTTP3}}.

 Once a user agent client knows that a user agent server supports SIP/3, it opens a QUIC connection.
-QUIC provides protocol negotiation, stream-based multiplexing, and flow control.
-SIP transactions are multiplexed across QUIC streams, which is described in {{Section 2 of QUIC-TRANSPORT}}.
-Each request and response consumes a single QUIC stream.
+QUIC provides protocol negotiation, stream-based multiplexing, and flow control services to the SIP/3 transaction layer above.
+SIP transactions are multiplexed across QUIC streams as described in {{Section 2 of QUIC-TRANSPORT}}.
+Each request and response message pair in a SIP/3 transaction consumes a single QUIC stream.

-Within each stream, the basic unit of SIP/3 communication is a frame as described in {{framing-layer}}.
+Within each QUIC stream, the basic unit of SIP/3 communication is a frame as described in {{framing-layer}}.
 Each frame type serves a different purpose.
 The HEADERS and DATA frames form the basis of the offer/answer transaction model described in {{RFC3264}} and are described in {{sip-transaction-framing}}.

 In {{SIP2.0}}, some header fields may be compressed by using abbreviated versions.
-In SIP/3, all request and response header fields are compressed for transmission using {{QPACK}}, in which header fields may be mapped to indexed values, or literal values may be encoded using a static Huffman code. {{QPACK}} uses two tables for its indexed values; the static table is predefined with common header fields and values, and the dynamic table can be used to encode frequently used header fields to reduce repetition.
-Because {{QPACK}}'s static table is designed to work with {{HTTP3}}, this specification replaces the default static table defined in {{Appendix A of QPACK}} with the table in
+In SIP/3, all request and response header fields are compressed for transmission using {{QPACK}}, in which header fields may be mapped to indexed values, or literal values may be encoded using a codepoint in a Huffman table. {{QPACK}} uses two tables for its indexed values: the static table is predefined with common SIP header fields and values, and the dynamic table can be used to encode frequently used header fields in a SIP/3 connection to reduce repetition.
+Because {{QPACK}}'s static table is designed to work with {{HTTP3}}, this specification replaces the default static table defined in {{Appendix A of QPACK}} with the one in {{static-table}}.
-{{static-table}}.

 ## QUIC Transport {#quic-transport}

 SIP/3 relies on QUIC version 1 as the underlying transport.
 The use of other QUIC transport versions with SIP/3 MAY be defined by future specifications.
-QUIC version 1 uses TLS version 1.3 or greater as its handshake protocol.
-SIP/3 user agents MUST support a mechanism to indicate the target host to the server during the TLS handshake.
-If the target destination user agent server is identified by a domain name {{?RFC8499}}, clients MUST send the Server Name Indication ({{?SNI=RFC6066}}) TLS extension unless an alternative mechanism to indicate the target host is used.

 QUIC connections are established as described in {{!RFC9000}}.
 During connection establishment, SIP/3 support is indicated by selecting the ALPN token "sips/3" in the TLS handshake.
 Support for other application-layer protocols MAY